matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

 ```

 4. The existing device determines if the homeserver has sufficient capabilities
 to support the request (i.e. support for MSC3882).
+To present the best UX it is recommended
+that the client checks the capabilities before offering the ability to generate or scan a QR code.

 5. If it doesn't then it responds with the following and closes the rendezvous: